heatherbone/heatherbone.github.io/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
          My research focuses on the economics of crime, with a particular focus on illicit drug markets.
 I am particularly interested in how criminalization and enforcement effects the decisions of criminal actors and the resulting consequences for security and public health.

-Methodologically, my work leverages big data, machine learning, and geographic information systems to observe the actions of criminal enterprises.
+         Doing so is challenging because of the industry's illicit nature: Criminal enterprises are not tracked in administrative data and often wish to keep their actions hidden, fearing prosecution.
+In the spirit of forensic economics, my work leverages big data, machine learning, and geographic information systems to observe the actions of these organizations.

     design:
       columns: '1'
-  - block: collection
+  #- block: collection
-    id: papers
+   # id: papers
-    content:
+    #content:
-      title: Featured Publications
+     # title: Featured Publications
-      filters:
+      #filters:
-        folders:
+       # folders:
-          - publication
+        #  - publication
-        featured_only: true
+        #featured_only: true
-    design:
+    #design:
-      view: article-grid
+     # view: article-grid
-      columns: 2
+      #columns: 2
   - block: collection
     content:
       title: Recent Publications